 So I'd like to say as a talk show host, we're the whole newspaper.

-We do everything news, editorial, opinion, op-ed.
+We do everything, news, editorial, opinion, op-ed.

-We have opposition sometimes, sometimes we don't, and we talk about anything that's in the news that's relevant.
+And we talk about anything that's in the news that's relevant.

-And but they claim to be objective.
+But they claim to be objective.

 They claim that they're news people.

-The hosts of these fake news networks think that they are fair and balanced, and they're down the line and they're they're doing their job.
+The hosts of these fake news networks think that they are fair and balanced, and they're down the line and they're doing their job.

 They know it's not true.